on all orders over $100

 Forest Sunrise - Albert Bierstadt, 1873

 Known as both Nidavellir and Svartalfheim this was the world of Drawves, who were known for their craftsmanship and magic.
-It was here that Mjolnir, the Hammer of Thor was created.
-They also created Gungnir, which was the spear wielded by Odin.
+It was here that Mjolnir, the Hammer of Thor was created, along with other famous artefacts of Norse Mythology such as; Gungnir, Draupnir, Gullinbursti and Skidbladnir.

-This world was said to be located deep beneath surface of the earth (Midgard) where their tunnels were lit only by the fires of their forges and torches on the walls.
+This world was said to be located deep beneath surface of the earth where their tunnels were lit only by the fires of their forges and torches on the walls.
+The name 'Nidavellir' was mentioned in earlier Norse texts where it was said to be the home of Sindri, a Dwarf that was mentioned in other sagas, most notably it was his sons who crafted Mjolnir.

 Soria Moria Castle - Theodor Kittelsen, 1990

-Helheim is a gloomy and dark underworld which is presided over by the goddess Hel, daughter of Loki and sister to Jormungandr and Fenrir.
-Hel was cast into the dark realm which was below the roots of Yggdrasil by Loki as he knew that she would cause trouble.
+Helheim was a gloomy and dark underworld which was presided over by the goddess Hel, daughter of Loki and sister to Jormungandr and Fenrir.
+Hel was cast into the dark realm by Loki as he knew that she was likely to cause trouble.

 Heimdall Desires the Return of Idun from the Underworld - Emil Doepler, 1881